 - Native Resolution

 - Picture Quality

-You should consider all these features before you buy, as there isn’t a perfect projector that is suitable for every room.
+You should consider all these features before you buy, as there isn’t a perfect projector suitable for every room.

-The projector you purchase will depend on your room and how you intend to use it.
+The projector you purchase will depend on your room and your intended use.

-Read on for more detail on each of these options.
+Read on for more details on each of these options.